Hélène Martini: Biography

 She was born Hélène de Creyssac to a French father, a landowner in Poland, and a Russian mother.

 With her supposed sister Alice de Creyssac (actually her girlfriend), she arrived in France in 1945, after her family had been decimated by World War II and after she had nearly been killed by a Soviet officer in Königsberg.
 She did odd jobs in the provinces and then became a nude model at the Folies Bergère in Paris.
 She won nearly three million francs in the lottery.

 She met Nachat Martini, known as “The Lebanese,” a wealthy lawyer of Syrian origin.
 They married in 1955 and bought cabarets in Pigalle, Paris: the Folies-Pigalle, the Sphinx, and the Narcisse.

 Her husband died in 1960 of a heart attack.
 Hélène was his sole heir, despite legal action brought by the deceased's two brothers.

-She continued in the business and acquired four Parisian theaters (Théâtre des Bouffes-Parisiens, Mogador, Comédie de Paris, Folies Bergère), as well as cabaret clubs (Le Raspoutine on Rue de Bassano and Le Shéhérazade).
+She continued in the business and acquired four Parisian theaters (Théâtre des Bouffes-Parisiens, Théâtre Mogador, Comédie de Paris, Folies Bergère), as well as cabaret clubs (Le Raspoutine on Rue de Bassano and Le Shéhérazade).
 Over the years, she sold off her assets, eventually selling the Folies Bergère in 2011.

 She abandoned the Pigalle neighborhood, which she felt had changed too much.
 In 2013, she stated: “The real Pigalle no longer exists,” and “Today, Pigalle is sad, it's nothing.”

 In his book New Moon, café de nuit joyeux (2017), dedicated to one of his cabarets, David Dufresne reveals that Hélène Martini associated with the far right, notably with one of the leaders of the Organisation armée secrète.

 The New Moon, an annex of the Narcisse on Rue Pigalle, a famous rock concert venue in the 1980s and 1990s, was extorted by the Marseillais and destroyed.

 Hélène Martini died on August 5, 2017, in Paris, at the age of 92.
 A religious ceremony was held at Alexander Nevsky Cathedral, Paris.
 She was buried in the Thiais cemetery in Paris alongside her husband.